Child Custody Without a Court Order in Albany

 Custody orders in Albany are not mandatory and the judge will likely issue joint legal custody unless there is an emergency.
 For example, if one of the parents is incarcerated, the other parent will require sole legal custody so that they can manage the child’s life without having to consult with the incarcerated person.
-This can be done with a court order.
+This child custody situation in Albany can be done with a court order.

 Is it Beneficial to Get a Court Order for Child Custody?

-If the parties are getting along and they are taking care of their children, going to court to get an official order can potentially make things more acrimonious.
+If the parties are getting along and they are taking care of their children, going to court to get an official child custody order in Albany can potentially make things more acrimonious.
 If they are having difficulty agreeing, then it is beneficial to have a court order.